 • Repatriation up to $25,000

-• Pre-existing conditions must be covered with no waiting period, exclusions or dollar limits
+• Pre-existing conditions must be covered with a waiting period no longer than 12 months

 • Carrier must be at least A- rated